Catalyst Immersive

 PARTICIPANT EXPECTATIONS

-To ensure a successful experience for all, participants are expected to fully commit to the program’s activities.
+To ensure a successful experience for all, you are expected to fully commit to the program’s activities.
 This includes:

 • Actively attend all scheduled workshop sessions and weekly writing group meetings.